-Garfield Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2021-2022 school year.
-A number of the provisions specifically address state or federal expectations for the policy and compact.
+Garfield Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2023-2024 school year.
+Several of the provisions specifically address state or federal expectations for the policy and compact.

 This policy and compact is distributed to all caregivers in a language that families can understand.
 Caregivers have opportunities to provide comments and feedback on the policy and compact through monthly coffees with guest speakers, email, and a question/comment box in the Family Center.
 Comments are submitted with the school’s policy and compact to FCPS central offices and the Virginia Department of Education (VDOE).
 This policy and compact are made available to the broader school community through the school website.

 • Early Family Conferences- September/October 2023

 • Midyear conferences (student, parent, and teacher)- January 2024

 • Additional dates, as needed

 |Progress Report Distribution Interims (sent home mid-quarter)|

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

 - Provide family members a voice in decision-making on committees, such as the PTA, supporting other families (i.e., meeting with them, building relationships with them, answering questions regarding the school and community), and co-leading parent coffees.